commercialhaskell/stack/doc/lock_files.md

 * These files can be stored in source control
-* Users on other machines can reuse these lock files and get identical build plans given that the used local packages and local snapshots are the same on those machines
+* Users on other machines can reuse these lock files and get identical build plans given that the used project packages and local snapshots are the same on those machines
 * Rerunning `stack build` in the future is deterministic in the build plan, not depending on mutable state in the world like Hackage revisions